jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

   - Set up alerts for high usage or performance issues to proactively manage capacity resources

 The goal is for the capacity to be less than 80% utilized but to not be underutilized either.

+Additionally, like other Fabric resources, Fabric Capacities can be tagged for cost allocation and tracking.
+If different departments need to account for their Fabric costs separately, setting up separate capacities and tagging them appropriately can simplify [cost management](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-allocation-introduction#tags).

 Check the [Fabric Roadmap](https://roadmap.fabric.microsoft.com/?product=administration%2Cgovernanceandsecurity) frequently for upcoming features that may impact capacity management, such as Fabric capacity overage billing, due for public preview in Q1 2026.